You searched:

 Frequently Asked Questions

-Yes, if you can document that child support or alimony payments have been received consistently for at least six months and are expected to continue for at least three more years, lenders will count this as qualifying income.
-This can significantly boost your buying power as a single-income applicant.
-Court orders, divorce decrees, and bank statements showing deposits are used as documentation.
+Yes, if you've received consistent child support or alimony payments for at least six months and they are expected to continue for three more years, lenders will count this as qualifying income.
+You'll need to provide documentation like court orders and bank statements.

 We will reach out at a time that works for you.
 No pressure, no obligation.